BEER CAN APPRECIATION DAY

 Credit for the first beverage can goes to the Krueger Brewing Company of Richmond, Virginia.
 Made of steel and weighing in at almost 4 ounces, these hefty canisters opened with a church-key.

-The first beer produced in a can goes to Krueger Brewing Company of Richmond, Virginia but it was American Can Company that made canning drinkable beer possible.
-Krueger’s took the risk with American Can Company just weeks before the repeal of Prohibition.
+While Krueger Brewing Company sold the first beer in a can, American Can Company made canning drinkable beer possible.
+Krueger took the risk with American Can Company just weeks before the repeal of Prohibition.
 Weighing in at 4 ounces, the hefty steel cans opened with a church-key.
 Loyal Krueger’s drinkers favored the can over the bottle 9-1.

 - 1935 -Cone-Top – G. Heilemann Brewing Company – La Crosse, WI – Introduces cone-top cans that fit existing bottling lines convenient for small brewers with small budgets.

 - 1963 -Pull Tab – Pittsburgh Brewing Company – Revolutionizes the beer can when it introduces Iron City Beer in self-opening cans with pull tabs, also known as pop tops.
 With their sharp edges, the pull tabs became the feared litter at beaches, parks, backyards, and anywhere beverages were consumed.